fugue/fregot/README.md

 You can start debugging by setting a breakpoint with `:break` and then evaluating something.

 To set a breakpoint, use the `:break` command.
+The command below sets a breakpoint on the rule `deny` in the currently loaded package, `fregot.examples.demo`:

+    fregot.examples.demo% :break deny
+    Set breakpoint at fregot.examples.demo.deny

 You can use the `:break` command with either names, or a position in a file (line number).
 For example:

     :break foo            # `foo` in the current package